A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: The TPAPS

 Accordingly, the recursive calculation simplifies the training domain of the TPAPS in Eq.~(\ref{eq:TPAPS_full}) from $\mathcal{S}\times\mathcal{T}\times\mathcal{P}\times \widehat{\mathcal{K}}$ to $\mathcal{S}\times\widehat{\mathcal{T}}\times\mathcal{P}\times [\widehat{\mathcal{K}}\cup\widehat{\mathcal{K}}(T_\text{INIT})]$, where the set of initial GMDs consists of both the original IGMS and the TGMS.
 As a result, the expected time horizon of the TPAPS for accurate prediction is $T_\text{max}=T_\text{INIT}+t_\text{LEAP}$.
 Nevertheless, for ergodic systems, a moderate $T_\text{INIT}$ in the training process may still achieve long-term calculations since the transient distributions would quickly converge to the stationary distributions.

-A proper training of the GMD autoencoder requires to sample the TGMS in Eq.~(\ref{eq:tgms}).
+A proper training of the GMD autoencoder requires sampling the TGMS in Eq.~(\ref{eq:tgms}).
 However, a key difficulty stems from a circular dependency: sampling requires computing $\bm{\Phi}_t(\bm{\Theta},\bm{\Phi}_\text{I})$ via the TPAPS in Eq.~(\ref{eq:TPAPS_full}), yet the TPAPS itself is the learning objective and thus unavailable a priori.

 We resolve this circularity by a collaborative bootstrapping training strategy.
 Throughout training, we continually use the current, evolving TPAPS to generate candidate GMDs for the TGMS, treating them as if they were true transient distributions.
 Initially, this yields a pool of approximate distributions.
 As training progresses, the GMD autoencoder improves, first accurately representing and restoring distributions with $t$ close to zero, since these are well approximated by the initial GMDs in the IGMS that the autoencoder can already handle reliably.
 This initial accuracy then propagates.
 The improved TPAPS can model distributions over slightly longer time horizons, which in turn provides higher-quality samples for the TGMS at larger $t$.
-Iteratively, the model’s effective time horizon expands, and the GMD encoder gradually learns to represent a broad spectrum of transient distributions arising from diverse initial conditions and system parameters.
+Iteratively, the model's effective time horizon expands, and the GMD encoder gradually learns to represent a broad spectrum of transient distributions arising from diverse initial conditions and system parameters.
 Consequently, the TGMS is progressively populated with increasingly accurate transient distributions, ultimately enabling the TPAPS to learn across the full target temporal domain.